openmove/configYml/README.md

 db:
     location: mysql-db-prod
     user: ${DBUSER}
+    dbname: ${DBNAME}

 ```

-if $DBUSER env var is undefined use default value inside _defaultsEnv_
+if $DBUSER environment var is not defined use default value inside _defaultsEnvVars_ on instance options
+if $DBNAME environment var is not defined use default value inside _defaultsEnvVars_ on config.yml option

 This config would yield the following.